 Qui-Gon glowered.
 "I sense only innocence."

 "You sense what you wish."

-The master's eyes blackened like an ever-expanded shadow.
-It was not uncommon for Obi-Wan to forget his place.
-His confidence, forged in war, far exceeded his knowledge—and the problem grew more acute as Obi-Wan neared his twentieth birthday.
+The master's eyes blackened.
+It wasn't uncommon for Obi-Wan to forget his place.
+His confidence, forged in war, exceeded his knowledge—and the problem grew worse as Obi-Wan neared his twentieth birthday.

 "You have much to learn of the Living Force," Qui-Gon said.
 "You would do well to trust my judgment."

 Obi-Wan was neither meek nor fiery.
 He said passively, "Perhaps we should focus—"